 Accessibility

 Accessibility is a priority in all street design.
 The Bloor Street West Complete Street Extension prioritizes accessibility through Accessibility for Ontarians with Disabilities Act upgrades and improvements at intersections, new dedicated accessible loading zones and raised platforms to service Wheel-Trans and accessible taxis, and new or maintained accessible parking spaces.
-It also makes the street safer for people cycling who have disabilities by providing a protected space for cycling.
+The addition of cycling infrastructure also makes the street safer for people cycling who have a disability by providing a protected space separate from motor vehicle traffic, as well as keeping people cycling from using the sidewalk and conflicting with pedestrians.

 Designs

-The Bloor West Complete Street Extension project design follows the City’s Lane Width Guidelines and On-Street Bikeway Design Guidelines in the determination of lane widths.
-General design practices within the City of Toronto and elsewhere aim to reduce lane widths to reduce vehicle speeds and its safety benefits.
-Lane widths for active transportation users are, in comparison, preferred to be wide enough to support snow clearing, provide opportunities to pass safely within the lane and to give additional operating space to users with the least physical protection.
+The project design follows the City’s Lane Width Guidelines and On-Street Bikeway Design Guidelines in the determination of lane widths.
+General design practices within the City of Toronto and elsewhere aim to reduce lane widths to promote slower vehicle speeds.
+Lane widths for active transportation users are, in comparison, preferred to be wide enough to support snow clearing, provide opportunities to pass safely within the lane and to give additional operating space for people cycling to avoid hazards such as potholes and debris.

 Enforcement